lightningdevkit/lightningdevkit.org/docs/batteries.md

   filtering/etc.
   * [**Sample module in Rust**](https://github.com/rust-bitcoin/rust-lightning/tree/main/lightning-block-sync)
 * On-chain funds wallet/UTXO management
-  * Rust-Lightning/LDK owns on-chain funds as long as they are claimable as a part of a lightning output which can be contested - once a channel is closed and all on-chain outputs are spendable only by the user, we provide users notifications that a UTXO is "theirs" again and it is up to them to spend it
+  * LDK owns on-chain funds as long as they are claimable as a part of a lightning output which can be contested - once a channel is closed and all on-chain outputs are spendable only by the user, we provide users notifications that a UTXO is "theirs" again and it is up to them to spend it